-For Russia, employment by industry.
-Annual from 1998.
+For Russia, workplace-based employment by industry.
+Annual from 1990.

 Employed in the economy are persons who in the reference period were involved in paid jobs, as well as in income related self-employment either with the participation of hired employees or without any hired employees.
 The employed comprise persons who are temporarily out of their work, non-paid family workers, as well as those in households who engaged in goods and services production for sale.

 Data on average annual number of employed in the economy are compiled by the main job of civil population once a year based on a survey while drawing up a balance of labor resources based on information of organizations, materials of the sample survey on employment, data of executive power bodies, refinements of the number of employed who were not found during the sample survey on employment.

 Data is presented in the annual release "Russia in Figures" and contains information on natural resources, national wealth, environment, demographic changes, income of the population, employment etc.